isomerpages/moe-rivervalleyhigh/_about-rv/School History.md

 <br>
 <br>13th Trim and Fit Award.
 <br>
-<br>In September, RVHS was given the approval for the Integrated Programme.
+<br>In September, RV was given the approval for the Integrated Programme.
 This was announced by Minister Mr Tharman Shanmugaratnam.
 <br>
 <br>Following the announcement, MOE also re-evaluated the West Coast Site
 and found it too small to support the 6 year programme.
-Hence, a new site at Jalan Boon Lay of 7.5 Hectares was allocated to RVHS.</p>
+Hence, a new site at Jalan Boon Lay of 7.5 Hectares was allocated to RV.</p>
 </td>
 </tr>
 <tr>